New in 2025!

 Advanced lighting control solutions can provide significant energy savings, flexibility and other benefits in buildings.
 This prestigious award recognizes good lighting projects that exemplify the effective use of lighting controls in nonresidential applications.

-*The LCA will have a permission to publish the award recipient and any other entrants on its website as education content, including photography, giving all appropriate credits, including IES Illumination Awards Program and the manufacturer(s).
+*The LCA will have permission to publish the award recipient and any other entrants on its website as education content, including photography, giving all appropriate credits, including IES Illumination Awards Program and the manufacturer(s).

 Illumination Award for Interior Lighting Design, sponsored by Edwin F. Guth